Analysis | Another tough loss has Washington at 2-6, but it’s too soon to give up on its NFC East hopes

-Rebuilding is a word that has been used liberally for the past several months.
+Rebuilding is a word that has been used liberally the past several months.
 Perhaps Sunday’s 23-20 defeat would be the perfect time for Washington Coach Ron Rivera to end this farce of trying to win what might be the most hapless division in modern NFL history and focus on next year and beyond.
-Maybe rebuilding should be all that Washington thinks about the rest of this season.
+Maybe rebuilding should be all Washington thinks about the rest of this season.

-And yet the division chase that Rivera has pushed for the last several weeks still doesn’t feel like a joke.
-Not after Sunday’s frenetic second half comeback.
+And yet the division chase Rivera has pushed for the last several weeks still doesn’t feel like a joke.
+Not after Sunday’s frenetic second-half comeback.
 Not after nearly turning around a 20-3 halftime deficit with two late possessions to try to win the game.
-Not in an NFC East where no one seems capable of finally pulling away.
+Not in an NFC East where no one seems capable of pulling away.

 “The division is still up for grabs,” Rivera said after Sunday’s loss.
 “We’ll see what happens.”

-The difference between this Washington team and those that have lost here in recent seasons is that this one seems to fight.
-Too often in the last couple of years, the game was over when the other team took the lead, whether it was a first quarter field goal or a late-game touchdown catch.
+The difference between this Washington team and those that have lost in recent seasons is that this one seems to fight.
+Too often in the last couple of years, the game was over when the other team took the lead, whether it was a first-quarter field goal or a late-game touchdown catch.
 For some reason, this team seems different.

 “We’ve bought in,” cornerback Jimmy Moreland said.

 The “culture” Rivera has talked about endlessly has started to settle in around this team.
 Players and coaches have been talking about it a lot.
-They describe practices that are crisp and focused and competitive.
-They say everyone is grasping the principles that Rivera has preached.
+They describe practices that are crisp, focused and competitive.
+They say everyone is grasping the principles Rivera has preached.
 And despite not having enough talent in the right places to have a winning record, Washington has fought enough in valiant second-half comebacks to now have three defeats that will linger in their minds as afternoons that could have been theirs if only they had not committed foolish turnovers or missed obvious plays.

-While the two Giants losses and September’s loss at Cleveland are games people around this team believe they should have won, they glare as blown opportunities in the 2-6 start to Rivera’s Washington career.
-But they also glow just enough hope for a struggling team that it’s still too soon to say Washington won’t make the same late-season run that so many of Rivera’s teams did when he coached the Carolina Panthers.
+While the two Giants losses and September’s loss at Cleveland are games people around this team believe it should have won, they glare as blown opportunities in the 2-6 start to Rivera’s Washington career.
+But they also glow just enough hope for a struggling team that it’s too soon to say Washington won’t make the same late-season run so many of Rivera’s teams did when he coached the Carolina Panthers.

 “For us, as a team, we know we’re right there,” linebacker Jon Bostic said.
 “We can’t keep talking about it. … We are practicing hard.
 We love the way we’re practicing.
 We just have to make those plays in the game when the time comes.”